aliallam123/AWS_AI_Practitioner/exam/AmazonQ/exam.md

 - **Amazon Q in QuickSight**
   Lets users ask questions about data in plain English (e.g. “What were sales last month?”).

----

-✅ Focus on **what each version is for**, not technical setup or deep integrations.